Age Pensioner Concession Card

 Medicare Safety Net – once a person/couple‘s out-of-pocket medical expenses for out-of-hospital services reach a set figure ($610.70 in 2013) in a calendar year, the Australian Government will pay 80% of any additional costs for the remainder of the year.
 Contact Medicare, tel.
 13 2011.

 Hearing tests, aids and batteries - Office of Hearing Services, tel.
 1800 500 726 (free call), Telephone typewriter (TTY): 1800 500 496.

 Ambulance cover - 37% discount.
 Tel.
 SA Ambulance Service, tel.
 1300 136 272 (local call cost).

 Driver’s licence, motor registration fees - various concessions, apply at your local Service SA office, tel.
 13 10 84.

-Mail redirection - 50% concession, apply at your local Australia Post office
+Mail redirection - concession rate varies according to periodo and location.
+Apply at your local Australia Post office

 Commonwealth Seniors Health Card

 Available to non-pensioners of pension age with an annual adjusted taxable income of less than $50,000 (single), $80,000 (couple combined) or $100,000 (couple combined but separated by illness).
 Add $639.60 for each dependent child.